grmunjal/tutgit/README.txt

 Note:
 A lot of intermediate files are created during the following process.
 I did not write commands to clean these up as I needed to go back a step or two sometimes during this implementation.

+Another note:
+A lot of the custom bash commands use in-place sed and are written like so: sed -i '' 's,replaceme,withthis,g' file

+On other systems this might not work and will need to change to something like so: sed -i 's,replaceme,withthis,g' file

 #---------- Requirements (and how to get them) ----------#